Georeactor/georeactor-blog/posts/darkmatter.md

 title: Apple TV's Dark Matter multiverse
 published_at: 2024-07-10T03:57:00.000Z
 snippet: Review
-tags: prose,tv,sark
+tags: prose,tv
 ---

-NOTE: I added the BabelStoneFlags font to the blog to support  🇨🇶 -
+DEPRECATED NOTE: I added the BabelStoneFlags font to the blog to support  🇨🇶 -

 In May 2024, Apple TV+ premiered *Dark Matter*, a series based on a 2016 book (and not the 2015 space travel TV series).<br/>